 5. Teach Your Child the Basics

 Enroll your child in swimming lessons.
 If you are in San Diego- contact me for in-home lessons.
 Want to start at home?
 You’ve got a lot to think about as a parent, so I’ve taken three decades of learn-to-swim experience and put it into a Do-It-Yourself program to help keep your child safer in and around the water, starting at infancy in the bath tub.
 I break the information down into 10 essential swimming skills that everyone should learn.
-From Learn to Swim with Lou Children’s Book to Waterproof Skill Cards to an ebook with how-to videos, I’ve got you covered.
+Check out our DIY Teach Your Child How to Swim ebook with 50+ how-to videos.
+I’ve got you covered.

 Looking for information about teaching your child how to swim?

 - Get your free Bath Time PDF and watch the how-to bath time videos